Euramsia/personal-website/content/authors/admin/_index.md

 I am a research assistant at the deparment of Experimental Psychology at Utrecht University, exploring the poorly understood concept of visual local-global perception bias.
 My educational background is **Molecular Biology (BSc)** and **Neuroscience and Cognition (MSc)**, with a strong interest in quantitative and computational approaches.

-During my Bachelor's I gained experience in wetlab microbiology and genetics and found my passion there.
+During my Bachelor's I gained experience in wetlab microbiology and genetics, which kindled a deep fascination.
 After concluding my current statistical and modelling-based cognition research, I will therefore turn to biologically-focused research that combines as many interests as possible, especially **human genetics**, but also neurobiology, ageing, and cognition.

-For the next step of my academic career, I am therefore **searching for a PhD position** in genetics with a focus on bioinformatics and complex systems.
+For the next step of my academic career, I am therefore **searching for a PhD position** in genetics with a focus on bioinformatics and a complex systems perspective.

 Furthermore, I am very interested in promoting **Open Science**, which I think is key for a positive and collaborative relationship within academia and between academia and society.